robertdebock/robertdebock.github.io/testing.md

 The filosofy to test is:
 - Test multiple distributions
 - Of each distribution, test the current and previous version
-- Test 3 version of Ansible, current, previous and next previous.
+- Test multiple version of Ansible, current, previous and next previous and future.

 In Travis CI these combinations are called a `matrix`.
 You can consider this overview per role: